dkvz/dkvz-blog-backend/README.md

 ## /rebuild-indexes - GET
 Only works for a set of allowed IP addresses or returns a forbidden exception.

 Supposed to set a lock so that you can't run two of these at the same time.
+Uses the same lock as the import service (rebuilding indexes is technically part of the import service).

-Rebuilds the fulltext index completely.
+Rebuilds the fulltext index completely (tears it down first).

+Responds with a JSON success status object with a single field "count" with the number of articles rebuilt.

 ## /render-article/{articleUrl} - GET
 Renders a barebones version of the full article page in HTML for search engines.
 Doesn't need any CORS.